Why Choose an Administrative Assistant Degree?

 We have put together a list of the top 15 schools for an administrative assistant degree.
 Each one has a slightly different program.
 If you need help finding the right school, let us help.

-The Top 15 Schools for an Administrative Assistant Degree
+The Best 15 Schools for an Administrative Assistant Degree

 Copiah-Lincoln Community College offers a 60-credit degree that can be completed in just two years.
 The program is specifically called the associate degree in administrative office technology, because it focuses on introducing students to financial systems, communications, computer applications and office procedures.